 T.O., a VP of Business Development at a tech services company, mentions, "What I found most valuable is the cost of the platform, the flexibility of the platform, and the fact that the ongoing fees are not there as they are with the competitor."

-OPNsense is ranked 7th in Firewalls with 12 reviews while pfSense is ranked 3rd in Firewalls with 54 reviews.
+OPNsense is ranked 6th in Firewalls with 15 reviews while pfSense is ranked 3rd in Firewalls with 31 reviews.
 OPNsense is rated 8.2, while pfSense is rated 8.6.
-The top reviewer of OPNsense writes "Unbeatable pricing and easy to configure and use, but it can be configured only through the GUI, and the integration with Azure cloud is difficult".
+The top reviewer of OPNsense writes "There are lots of capabilities built-in: Few would be High Availability, Proxy, DNS, Intrusion detection/prevention, content filtering, traffic and bandwidth management with 2factor autn. ".
 On the other hand, the top reviewer of pfSense writes "Feature-rich, well documented, and there is good support available online".
 OPNsense is most compared with Untangle NG Firewall, Sophos XG, Fortinet FortiGate, Sophos UTM and Check Point NGFW, whereas pfSense is most compared with Fortinet FortiGate, Sophos XG, Untangle NG Firewall, Sophos UTM and WatchGuard Firebox.
 See our OPNsense vs. pfSense report.

 See our list of best Firewalls vendors.

 We monitor all Firewalls reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.